JackKeaton/IDE-research/README.md

 #### Cons

-**1. Collaboration**
+**1. Teletype**

 > Hell is other people.
 > - Sartre

 Imagine working on a project.
 Now imagine working on a project like we worked on the template earlier, with 30 people working on the same thing.
-Personally, the "teletype" function feels like hell to me.
+That's teletype.
+It feels like hell to me.
 No, worse than hell. *Whatever is below it.
 Probably a Primark on a Saturday.*